 Assignment 4-1 (20 points)

 Watch this video from ESRI’s 2013 User Conference which talks about constructing a network dataset.
 Address the following questions and submit your responses in the form of an M.S.
-Word document to Assignment 4-1 in Canvas.
+Word document (no more than 500 words) to Assignment 4-1 in Canvas.

 - Examine the TIGER/Line shapefiles for a county of your choice.
 Based on what you learned in the video, how well suited is this data for creating a network dataset?
 What are some of its strengths and weaknesses in using it as a basis for a transportation network?
 (5 points)